suidin/tw-vods/README.md

 This extension uses the hls streaming library hls.js from https://github.com/video-dev/hls.js.

-After installing the vod list page will open.
-Otherwise click on the new extension icon to load the vod list.
+After installing the List page will open.
+Otherwise click on the new extension icon to load the List.
 I recommend saving this site as a bookmark.
 Right now you need to provide your own twitch.tv client ID or OAuth for it to work (you will be prompted on first start).